bentoml/BentoML/docs/source/concepts/bento.rst

 ^^^^^^

 You can specify the model to be used for building a bento using a string model tag or a dictionary, which will be written to the ``bento.yaml`` file in the bento package.
+These configurations are used to fetch models from Yatai.
+You can download models to your local model store by running ``bentoml models pull``.
+Note that you need to log in to Yatai first by running ``bentoml yatai login``.

 See the following example for details.
-Note that if you don't define ``models`` in ``bentofile.yaml``, the model specified in the service is used to build the bento.
+If you don't define ``models`` in ``bentofile.yaml``, the model specified in the service is used to build the bento.

 .. code-block:: yaml